-Although many members of the Black community have viewed Perry’s contributions to cinema negatively, some of them take a more nuanced view.
-Jimmie Walker, a black comedian, said that he doesn’t think Stephin Fetchit is all bad.
+Although Black historians and critics have often viewed Perry’s contributions to cinema negatively, some of them take a more nuanced view.
+Jimmie Walker, a Black comedian, said that he doesn’t think Stephin Fetchit is all bad.
 According to Walker, Perry created a funny character that actually functions as a subversive trickster.
-In films, Perry’s character would often outsmart White characters by pretending to be incompetent so that the White people would get impatient and end up doing the work themselves.
-Black film critic Mel Watkins has said that African Americans understood that Perry’s character had its origins in slaves resisting work, and found the humor in it.
+In films, Perry’s character would often outsmart white characters by pretending to be incompetent so that the white people would get impatient and end up doing the work themselves.
+Black film critic Mel Watkins has said that African-Americans understood that Perry’s character had its origins in slaves resisting work, and found the humor in it.

 Because Perry was billed as Stepin Fetchit rather than as Lincoln Perry, audiences had a difficult time separating the actor from his character.
 In a 1968 interview, Fetchit said, “Just because Charlie Chaplin played a tramp doesn't make tramps out of all Englishmen, and because Dean Martin drinks, that doesn't make drunks out of all Italians … I was only playing a character, and that character did a lot of good.”
 Far from being lazy or stupid himself, Perry wrote regular columns for The Chicago Defender newspaper to share his experience in Hollywood.